liferay/liferay-docker/README.md

 # Documentation

-The documentation for the Liferay Docker images are available on the Docker Hub pages of each project:
+The documentation for the Liferay Docker images is available on the Docker Hub pages of each project:

  - [liferay/commerce](https://hub.docker.com/r/liferay/commerce)
  - [liferay/commerce-enterprise](https://hub.docker.com/r/liferay/commerce-enterprise)